thatscloud/pubj/README.md

 ## Rate limiting

 Use no more than one `org.thatscloud.pubj.Pubg` instance per application.
-This will ensure that the rate-limiting imposed by [TRN](https://thetrackernetwork.com/) is respected.
+This will ensure that the rate limiting imposed by [TRN](https://thetrackernetwork.com/) is respected.